laicen/course-project-har/README.md

                    MGyroMeanY=mean(GyroMeanY), MGyroMeanZ=mean(GyroMeanZ), MGyroStdX=mean(GyroStdX),
                    MGyroStdY=mean(GyroStdY), MGyroStdZ=mean(GyroStdZ))

-####Create a text file regarding the tidy data set: tidydata2.txt.
+####Create a text file of the tidy data set: tidydata2.txt.

 write.table(tidydata2, file="Insert directory file path/tidydata2.txt", row.names=F

 ###2.
 Here are the list of codes and their corresponding descriptions used in the script.

 2.1. id = number identification for the subject who participated in the experiment.
 2.2.
-Activity = human activity (walking, walking upstairs, walking downstairs, sitting, standing, laying) where the subject is engaged in during the experiment.
+Activity = the human activity (walking, walking upstairs, walking downstairs, sitting, standing, laying) where the subject is engaged in during the experiment.
 2.3.
 AccMeanX/Y/Z = the mean linear acceleration (m/s^2) corresponding to the X/Y/Z axis vector of a subject doing a human activity measured by an accelerometer.
 2.4.
 AccStdX/Y/Z = the standard deviation linear acceleration (m/s^2) corresponding to the X/Y/Z axis vector of a subject doing a human activity measured by an accelerometer.
 2.5.
 GyroMeanX/Y/Z = the mean angular velocity (rad/s) corresponding to the X/Y/Z axis vector of a subject doing a human activity measured by a gyroscope.